Notice of Employment Opportunity: Wild Stew Field Crew Member

-- Required to walk on uneven, slippery terrain, kneel for extended periods of time
+- Required to walk on uneven, slippery terrain, as well as kneel for extended periods of time while working

-- Required to use hands to operate tools such as chainsaws, hand saws, pruners, picks and shovels
+- Required to use hands to operate tools such as chainsaws, crosscut saws, hand saws, loppers, picks, and shovels

-- Lift and carry 50 plus pounds of gear and equipment over rugged terrain up to 6-10 miles daily.
+- Lift and carry 50+ pounds of gear and equipment over rugged terrain up to 6-10 miles daily

 - Must be able to speak, read, and write English